Graduate students can find support at the Writing Center in four main ways:

 - Meet with a writing tutor to get coaching on how to improve a draft.
 Graduate students should meet with the Coordinator for Graduate Writing Support for a brief intake session before scheduling tutoring appointments with a tutor.
 In these intake sessions, we will work together to determine reasonable writing and revision goals and then pair you with an appropriate tutor for a set number of sessions.
 This policy is in place to ensure that graduate students get the sustained support they need.
 For more information or to schedule an intake session, see the Graduate Student Tutorials tab or contact Psyche at email@example.com

-- Attend a day-long writing retreat, occurring one Friday every month during the semester (details and dates on the Writing Retreats tab).
+- Attend a day-long Writing Retreat, occurring one Friday every month during the semester (details and dates on the 1-day-retreat tab).

-- Attend a Writing Boot Camp, which runs all day for four days in a row, three times per academic year (details and dates on the Writing Boot Camp tab).
+- Attend a three-day-long Writing Retreat, three times per academic year (details and dates on the 3-day-retreat tab).

 What the Writing Center can do